-- Install the 34-pin header connector into the shrouded floppy disk header (JII) on the system board.
-The colored edge of the ribbon should be aligned with pin I of connector JII. - Install the other 34-pin header connector(s) into the disk drive(s).
-Align the colored edge of the daisy chained ribbon cable with pin 1 of the drive edge connector(s).
-The end-most connector should be attached to the drive you want to designate as Drive A.
+- 1. Install the 34-pin header connector into the shrouded floppy disk header (J8) on the system board.
+The colored edge of the ribbon should be aligned with pin 1 of connector J8. - Install the other 34-pin header connector(s) into the disk drive(s).
+Align the colored edge of the daisy chained ribbon cable with pin should be attached to the drive you want to designate as Drive A.